 I was hoping to maybe play Sunday, as well.
 However, the weather had different plans.
 We knew even colder temperatures and maybe some rain/ice were in the forecast, but nobody expected it to snow all day and stick!
 My car was covered with about three inches of ice/snow by the end of the day.
 That obviously killed any golf plans for Sunday or Monday, but it sure was cool to experience a white Christmas this year.

 On Tuesday, I left down to work my way down the coast.
 I was on my way to visit one of my best friends who lives in the Newport, OR area.
 I knew I probably wouldn’t likely be playing any golf while I was there for a few days with a ton of rain in the forecast, so I was hoping to get some in on the drive down.

 I decided to take the scenic route, which would also help me avoid Portland morning traffic.
 My drive actually took me further north into Washington, where I then cut back across the Columbia River and drove across to the northern coast of Oregon.
-Then, I drove all the way down the coast from there, which is a slow, but very neat drive.
+Then, I drove all the way down the 101 Highway from there, which is a slow, but very neat drive.

 I was actually able to play two courses along the way, but I will just feature one of them in this article…